Search documentation...

 On this page

-OverviewEngine comparisonSupported sourcesEnable the Lightning sync engineWarehouse schemasMigrate from standard sync engineMigration tipsCommon errorsPrimary key is not unique
+OverviewEngine comparisonSupported sourcesEnable the Lightning sync engineWarehouse schemasMigrate from Basic sync engineMigration tipsCommon errorsPrimary key is not unique

 Was this page helpful?